 Marks Laureate project is Wish You Were Where?/The Postcard Project which encouraged poets of all ages and abilities to send one of their poems (along with a stamp and return address) to an artist of their choice (as many as they’d like as long as each written piece is different) who then responded to the work by providing an illustration of some sort.
 And then dropped back it the mailbox.
 Read the full Postcard Project Announcement here.

 For a fuller picture of the postcard project click here for Postcard facts, Postcard project stats and facts, and Postcard auction speech

 At the postcard event at the Discover Portsmouth Center, the postcards were placed on cardholders on window sills and tables and hung from ribbons strung throughout the gallery so people could easily see both sides and touch and interact with the cards in an up-close and tactile way.

-Below are the front and back of 196 postcards from Mark’s postcard Project. click a postcard to see a larger view!
+Below are almost all of the postcards from the project. click a postcard to see a larger view!